 In fact, after all, he was himself the narrator; each of his questions related to this or that event in his own life, and he always returned to this source-his student-days.
 There was then another life, another activity, he maintained.
 His royal idea of beauty had been Queen Matilda.
-[Translator's Note: The unhappy wife of Christian VII. and daughter of our George III.]
 "I saw her often on horseback," said he.
 "It was not then the custom in our country for ladies to ride.
 In her country it was the fashion; here it gave rise to scandal.
 God gave her beauty, a king's crown, and a heart full of love; the world gave her-what it can give-a grave near to the bare heath!"